 Radius Fitness by Isobar

-Radius Fitness was born out of a request by NBC Sports to help them break into the subscription fitness space with a large focus on personalization.
-We sought to deliver the experience of having a personal trainer in your home helping you lead a healthier lifestyle.
-What we helped design for them became a fitness video delivery platform that serves up customized fitness programs based on a user's goals.
+Radius Fitness was an NBC Sports initiative to launch a subscription fitness service.
+The driving design goal was personalization.
+We looked to deliver the 1:1 experience of having a personal trainer in your home.
+We designed a fitness video delivery platform that served customized fitness programs based on a user-defined goals.
 I led the design of the web experience on the project.

 The service was shut down by NBC for undisclosed reasons in 2015.